-All over the world, traditional societies exist that do not follow the patriarchal model, which is, men appropriate women as their mates for life.
-Women in the patriarchy are the literal possessionsof men, initially their father, then their husband and brothers.
+All over the world, traditional societies exist that do not follow the model we are used to in the West, which is, men and women are formally bonded into exclusive, monogamous relationships for life.
 Yet in many traditional societies, this is not the case.

-We know of the Spartans that not only the men but the women had normalised same-sex relations.
-Sparta was a matriarchy, but this appears also to have happened in more patriarchal pre-Abrahamic cultures too, which surprised me, frankly.
+We know of the Spartans that not only the men but also the women had normalised same-sex relations.

 In fact, being gender fluid (in a sexual sense) and pansexual appears to be as normal for humans as it is for bonobos.
 However, bonobos have had to do without the curse of organised religions.
 They are still happily having sex with anyone they like, while we invented a whole raft of ridiculous rules and conventions about it.